Neeraj-Kumar-706/Pomodoro/README.md

 - `app.py`: This file contains the main application code and is responsible for running the Pomodoro Timer.

 - `draft.py`: This file contains the draft code for the new Pomodoro Timer implementation.
 It is used for testing and debugging purposes.
+- `rain_sound.mp3`: This file contains the background music so add it to assets folder please and also logo of your desire path /assets/logo.png

 ## Contributing